Introduction

 Purpose

-We provide a coordinated vulnerability-disclosure (CVD) channel that minimizes risk to customers and operations while fostering collaboration with researchers.
+We provide a confidential vulnerability-disclosure channel that minimizes risk to customers and operations while fostering collaboration with researchers.

 Safe Harbor